Conigma Connect

 Opening any connection reveals its structured details in the Connection Editor.

-The editor consists of two main areas: the menu on the left represents an overview of the different configuration steps that need to be defined, while the right side shows the detailed view for each step, where you insert your data.
+The editor consists of two main areas: the menu on the left represents an overview of the different configuration items that can be defined, while the right side shows the detailed view for each item, where the detailed configuration can be performed.

 Basic Configuration